This post is also available in: German

-I stayed at the Hostel Aylen Aike and highly recommend it as the owner is lovely and loves helping you out in planning and organizing your treks or even climbs – the hostel offers small and big dorms and is nicely located.
+I stayed at the Hostel Aylen Aike on my first visit and highly recommend it for budget travelers as the owner is awesome and loves helping you out in planning and organizing your treks or even climbs – the hostel offers small and big dorms and is nicely located.

-In case the Aylen Aike is booked out for your dates make sure to check out the other Hostels listed on Hostelworld or have a look at the El Chaltén overview page on Booking for other options such as B&B's and Hotels.
+In case the Aylen Aike or Lo de Guille is booked out for your dates make sure to check out the other Hostels listed on Hostelworld or have a look at the El Chaltén overview page on Booking for other options such as B&B's and Hotels.
 I highly recommend booking in advance as spaces fill up quickly during the hiking season!

 This is an easy day hike where you don't have to be an experience hiker – take some sunscreen, water and food.
 After around 3h you'll be at the Laguna Torre.

 The starting point is located south-west of El Chalten next to the river Rio Fitz Roy.
 The trail is well marked and ascends smoothly from El Chaltén.
 After around 1h you'll arrive at the viewpoint “Mirador Torre” form where you are able to see the towers for the first time.
 Follow the trail downhill and through flat terrain following the signs “Laguna Torre” until you arrive at the lagoon.

 You made it – enjoy the view!
 From here you have 2 possibilities to get closer to the glacier: left across the gravel or right to the viewpoint “Mirador Meastri”.